Is Venice, Italy on your bucket list?

 Glass Jewelry in Venice

 We did tons of window shopping, including strolling through a local market.
-Venice is known for it’s Murano glass and you can see from these pictures that holds true.
+Venice is known for it’s Murano glass and you can see from these pictures that hold true.
 The glass art was exquisite, as was the glass jewelry.
 The best part is that the glass jewelry is super cheap.
 I bought tons of souvenirs for friends.
-I bought myself a gorgeous yellow glass necklace, but after wearing it one time I accidently dropped it and since it’s glass it broke.
+I bought myself a gorgeous yellow glass necklace, but after wearing it one time I accidentally dropped it and since it’s glass it broke.

 Not every inch of Venice is on a canal, although lots of Venice is!
-On our last morning we strolled back towards the entrance to the city to catch the bus.
+On our last morning, we strolled back towards the entrance to the city to catch the bus.
 We stopped in a couple of shops, grabbed some lunch and hung out eating in this park.

 Venice is romantic

 This was right outside our hotel.
 There are bridges everywhere.
-In fact Venice happens to have 417 bridges, 72 of which are private.
+In fact, Venice happens to have 417 bridges, 72 of which are private.
 Most of the bridges don’t have steps because they were built when horses were used for transportation.